Outreach and link building are among the hottest digital marketing topics, alongside technical SEO.

 One of the most common error types you will find with Ahrefs is “link removed”.
 There are several reasons why this was the case.

 First of all, they might have rewritten the whole article to update it with fresh content.

 Secondly, they could have replaced your link with a new, better reference that is more up-to-date than the content in your blog post.

 Another possible, and quite common reason, is their internal policy about outgoing links: they could have removed your link because they had too many outgoing links and your partnership is not ongoing, or your domain rank (DR) is too low for them to be linking towards you.

 Last, but not least, they could have decided to unlink you on purpose.
-This can happen with potential partners whom you might have had a conflict with.
+This can happen with potential partners with whom you might have had a conflict.

 2. Broken redirect

 A broken redirect is an error type that occurs when you have a redirect path from pages A > B > C, and the middle page or the final page’s URL is changed or removed.

 You can simply analyze whether the path is broken or the final page, and fix the bug in just a few clicks.